elmorenox/service-now-urgent-incident-notification-workflow/README.md

 ### 3. Flow Activation and Configuration

-* Activated the "Kura Workload 1" flow from draft status
+* Activated the flow from draft status
 * Updated trigger conditions to: `category=network AND priority=1`
 * Verified the "Send Notification" action was properly configured
 * Published the flow to make it active